oziomek1/microservice_backend/README.md

 ## Flake8:
 * 120 max line length

-## Tagging commit messages and changesets
+## Tagging commit messages and changesets:
-*[NEW FEATURE]: A new feature (also small additions).
-Most likely it will be an added feature, but it could also be removed.
+* [NEW FEATURE]: A new feature (also small additions).
+Most likely it will be an added feature, but it could also be removed
-*[BUGFIX]: A fix for a bug.
+* [BUGFIX]: A fix for a bug
-*[API]: An API has changed, methods or classes have been added or removed; method signatures or return types have changed.
+* [API]: An API has changed, methods or classes have been added or removed; method signatures or return types have changed
-*[PC]: Anything not covered by the above categories, e.g. coding style cleanup, code refactoring.
+* [PC]: Anything not covered by the above categories, e.g. coding style cleanup, code refactoring